vasi/ofchooser/README.md

 To use ofchooser, you'll need a small configuration file.
 This is just a text file, using "#" to start comments.
 Each line is one of:

-* A loader: `k "My loader" hd:9,yaboot` configures a loader named "My loader", with the keyboard shortcut "k".
+* A loader: `k "My loader" hd:9,yaboot` configures a second-stage bootloader named "My loader", with the keyboard shortcut "k".
 The path to the file being loaded must be an [Open Firmware path](#open-firmware-path-tutorial).
 * A default selection: `default k` makes the loader with the shortcut "k" the default if the timeout passes.
 If no default is specificed, the first loader will be used.
 * A timeout duration: `timeout 5` sets a five-second timeout, before the default booter is chosen.
 The default timeout is 10 seconds.

+If only a single loader is specified, ofchooser will skip the chooser interface, and just straight to that loader.

 See [the example configuration file](ofchooser.cfg.example).